lecritch/timeseries_chi-sea-dsc/README.md

 Let's plot our rolling statistics with some different windows

-Especially with the yearly moving average, we can see that there is an upward trend in the mean of our data through 2017.

-If we zoom in on our standard deviation, we can see also that there is a slight upward trend in our variance as well.
+If we zoom in on our standard deviation, we can the variance of our data has quite a fluctuation at different moments in time.

 ### Components of Time Series Data
 A time series in general is supposed to be affected by four main components, which can be separated from the observed data.
 These components are: *Trend, Cyclical, Seasonal and Irregular* components.